BIBB

 To connect Power BI to SharePoint through the API, users must ensure they have the necessary permissions to access the SharePoint data.

-Once you've confirmed having the necessary permissions, you can follow the steps below to connect Power BI to SharePoint through the API:
+Once you’ve confirmed having the necessary permissions, you can follow these steps:

 1. Open Power BI and select the “Get Data” option from the toolbar.